Are you currently stuck between a rock and a piece of hardwood, contemplating either buying a table saw or a track saw?

 - You need to make repetitive, straight cuts.
 By correctly setting up the fence, table saws will be able to cut multiple pieces of material with accuracy.

 - You plan on using thicker materials.
 Tables saws are built to withstand heavy workloads, which makes them great for thick woods, plastic, and even metal.

 - If you have a bigger workspace.
 As table saws are on the bigger side, it only makes sense that you should have the necessary space to accommodate one.

 - If you plan on making several different types of cuts.
-Like we mentioned above, table saws are versatile pieces of cutting equipment.
+As we mentioned above, table saws are versatile pieces of cutting equipment.
 They can be used for making deep cuts, long cuts, narrow cuts, and even miter cuts.

 - They can withstand regular use: Table saws are built to last!
 As they are designed with the purpose in mind of being able to withstand many hours of repetitive, heavy-duty use, they are able to be exposed to regular heat and friction without any damage.
 This makes them ideal for situations where you plan on cutting a lot of material in one go.